My Background in photography …

 How I work:

 With a digital camera, all my images are taken in colour.
 This allows me to produce either black & white or colour images to suit the subject and lighting conditions.
-My prints are produced on a professional Epson A2+ printer (the Stylus pro 3880) which I use to produce archival quality prints in both black & white and colour using archival quality digital photographic paper (usually Permajet) and original Epson, archival (pigment) inks.
+My prints are produced on a professional Epson A2+ printer (the Stylus pro 3880) which I use to produce archival quality prints in both black & white and colour using archival quality digital photographic paper (usually Permajet or Fotospeed) and original Epson, archival (pigment) inks.